DO YOU TEACH ENGLISH ONLINE?

 To improve their income, teachers are looking to find other private students online in other countries to bridge the gap and also to prepare themselves for any further potential changes as lots of teachers have already reported a huge drop in income as hours have been reduced globally across all Chinese ESL platforms.

-This course shows teachers how to find their own International clients online and helps them create an online educational business that can fill the empty hours of the day when China is asleep.
+This membership shows teachers how to find their own International clients online and helps them create an online educational business that can fill the empty hours of the day when China is asleep.

 Whatever decision online teachers decide to take, one thing is clear.
 Either they accept these new rules, find their own clients or find other online work.